savancd/Computer-Science-and-Software-Engineering/README.md

 ---

+  **22.4.2023 - 19:24h**
+Day 5 of daily challenge ->> Writing a a program that determines if a number is even or odd.
+SoloLearn learning

+---

   **21.4.2023 - 21:17h**
 Day 4 of daily challenge ->> Writing a program program that calculates the area of a rectangle.